Achieving Scope 3 Emissions Reporting Maturity – Part 3

 *This will depend on your organisation's structure.
 This may also be an environmental, ESG or sustainability team.

 ^ The keen observers will note that we say this is the final piece of the reporting puzzle despite this being part 3 of 4.
-This is because a final and complete reporting process is not the final step, using this reporting for meaningful change is the final step, to be discussed next!
+This is because a final and complete reporting process is not the final step.
+Using this reporting for meaningful change is the final step, which will be discussed in the next article, “Achieving Scope 3 Emissions Maturity - Part 4”!

 Previous